Eamon-Yang/Neonicotinoids/README.md

-# Neonicotinoids
-Identification and Prioritization of Neonicotinoid Insecticides, Neonicotinoid Insecticide Analogues, and Transformation Products in the Asia’s Longest River
+# Identification and Prioritization of Neonicotinoid Insecticides, Neonicotinoid Insecticide Analogues, and Transformation Products in the Asia’s Longest River